 The RS-Ord and RS-Lrd techniques extract content summaries from uncooperative text databases that otherwise could not be evaluated during a metasearcher's database selection step.
-However, as discussed above, this probing technique suffers from efficiency and content summary accuracy shortcomings.
-In Section 3 we present a novel contentsummary construction technique that exploits earlier work on text-database classification using focused probing [18], which we review next.
+In Section 3 we introduce a novel technique for constructing content summaries with absolute frequencies that are highly accurate and efficient to build.
+Our new technique exploits earlier work on text-database classification [IGS01a], which we review next.